Receivership

 As a practical matter, in many cases, even if every tenant paid the full rent, a receiver may not have enough money to make the necessary repairs.
 Here are some ways to get more money for the receivership.

-- Get banks or organizations that lend groups money, such as local revolving loan funds, to lend money to the receiver by offering them what's called a "priority lien" or "super lien."
-This means that when the building is sold, the bank or organization that gave the loan can get back the money they lent before any other bank or person recovers what they are owed.
-They have first priority.
-In some cases, tenant groups and local nonprofit development groups have used specific projects as the motivation to actually create local revolving loan pools.
+• Get banks or organizations that lend groups money, such as local revolving loan funds, to lend money to the receiver by offering them what's called a "priority lien" or "super lien."
+This means that when the building is sold, the bank or organization that gave the loan can get back the money they lent before any other bank or person recovers what they are owed.93 They have first priority.
+In some cases, tenant groups and local nonprofit development groups have used specific projects as the motivation to actually create local revolving loan pools.94

-- Ask the court to order the landlord to provide funds from other property that she owns.
+• Ask the court to order the landlord to provide funds from other property that they own.

-As a tenant, you may be able to work with your receiver to help motivate a bank to sell to a nonprofit organization at a below market price.
-Under both federal and state laws called the Community Reinvestment Act (CRA), the government requires banks to meet the credit and banking needs of low- and moderate-income people in the bank's "designated lending area."
-Tenants have used CRA to negotiate below market loans in order to buy their buildings
+As a tenant, you may be able to work with your receiver to help motivate a bank to sell to a nonprofit organization at a below-market price.
+Under both federal and state laws called the Community Reinvestment Act (CRA), the government requires banks to meet the credit and banking needs of low- and moderate-income people in the bank's "designated lending area."97 Tenants have used CRA to negotiate below-market loans in order to buy their buildings.

 A tenant group can also become a nonprofit organization and try to purchase the building itself.
 There are resources to provide tenants with legal help and groups that help tenants develop strong, democratic, and effective organizations.
 For information about where to get legal services and tenant-organizing assistance, see the Directory.